KDE/elisa/.gitlab/merge_request_templates/Default.md

 ### Test plan

 <!--
+Strongly consider adding an autotest that validates these changes.

-Describe how you tested it, and how someone reviewing this merge request can test it themselves.
+If not, at least describe how you tested it, and how someone reviewing this merge request can test it themselves.
 No need to mention obvious things like "Apply the changes".
 -->

 ### Screenshots or screen recordings